 This is the first filter.
 If a service asks you to provide keywords, they are a writing service, not an SEO service.
 Keyword research requires tools (Ahrefs, SEMrush), methodology (filtering by KD, volume, and intent), and strategic judgment (which keywords to target now vs. later based on your domain authority).

 Ask: “How do you select which keywords to target?”
 If the answer is “you tell us,” keep looking.
+Our complete playbook on how to hire an SEO copywriter covers the full set of questions to use during the interview.

 2. Do they build content clusters or write individual posts?